vnsny-bia/VisitContactTrace/README.md

 ## Installing R Software

 VisitContactTrace is an R package that requires R software to be installed.
 To learn more, please visit the [R Project for Statistical Computing]( https://www.r-project.org/).
 You will be asked to choose a CRAN mirror, [also available here](https://cran.r-project.org/mirrors.html).
-Choose any location as the mirror, as it does not matter which one you select.
+Choose any location as the CRAN mirror, as it does not matter which one you select.
 Choose the correct operating system (OS) and download the relevant installation file.
 See more OS tips below.

 If the R installation is successful a desktop shortcut for R should appear.
 Click on that shortcut to open the R application.